 - The most prominent pathogen causing communityacquired pneumonia (CAP) in otherwise healthy adults is Streptococcus pneumoniae and accounts for up to 35% (12%-68%) of all acute cases. - Other common pathogens include: - 1.
-H. influenzae (2.5%-45%). due to vacaine (1) - 2.
+H. influenzae (2.5%-45%). - 2.
 Atypical pathogens: Mycoplasma pneumoniae, Legionella sps, and Chlamydia pneumoniae (~20%). - 3.
 A variety of viruses including influenza viruses.